ChrisZonghaoLi/cnn_conv_accelerator/README.md

 - For the Eyeriss paper, please visit: https://ieeexplore.ieee.org/document/7738524/
 - For CIFAR-10 dataset, please visit: https://www.cs.toronto.edu/~kriz/cifar.html

-Due to the reasearch NDA, some details regarding the OPAL will not be illustrated in details.
-For the access to my report, please email the author zonghao.lee@gmail.com for the password.
+Due to the research NDA, some details regarding the OPAL will not be illustrated in details.
+For the access to my report, the password for the zip file is 260787179.

 ## 2. Structure of this repository